 Trauma Type I: a physical event that creates a long-term psychological impact.
 This includes birth memories, physical abuse, rape, physical assault of any kind, a serious accident or illness, a medical procedure, being a victim of domestic violence or group violence, enduring natural or man-made disasters, being forcibly displaced, or living through acts of war or terrorism.

 Trauma Type II: psychological trauma induced by a shocking, non-physical experience.
-Such traumas may be a result of using psychedelic drugs, witnessing an act of violence, being abandoned or neglected as a child, witnessing to domestic or group violence, being the victim of verbal abuse, or experiencing grief over the death of a loved one.
+Such traumas may be a result of using psychedelic drugs, witnessing an act of violence, being abandoned or neglected as a child, witnessing domestic or group violence, being the victim of verbal abuse, or experiencing grief over the death of a loved one.

 Regardless of whether the trauma begins as a physical assault to the body or less directly via other senses, the effect in the brain is identical.
 While physical traumas do result in a more concrete, constant reminder of the original trauma, neurochemical and neurohormonal changes unfold in the same manner, regardless of trauma type.